paymennt/docs/community/1-account/10-faq.md

 Open the Paymennt app and follow the on-screen instructions to create your account.
 Be sure to have your required documents ready to ensure a smooth and efficient registration process.

-## What information are required to sign up?
+## What information is required to sign up?

-During the onboarding process, we will also ask for information includes your company’s online presence, such as your Instagram handle and website, as well as your business details, including name and business address.
+During the onboarding process, we will also ask for information that includes your company’s online presence, such as your Instagram handle and website, as well as your business details, including name and business address.
 We will also request general details about your business, including an estimate of your monthly revenue.

 ## What to expect during the sign-up process?